 How to Flavor Kombucha – Holiday Flavors – Fun seasonal flavor ideas.

 Sometimes a snack, sometimes turned into a meal, these recipes are easy to make.
 Choose your favorites – savory or sweet.

-Summer Squash Gummy Candies sweetened with fruit juice
+Zucchini Gummy Candies sweetened with fruit juice